Aldo de Nigris: C.D. Guadalajara

-On 1 July 2013 Aldo signed with C.D.
-Guadalajara for 5 million dollars until June 30, 2016.
+On 1 July 2013, de Nigris signed with C.D.
+Guadalajara for 5 million dollars until 30 June 2016.
 He made his debut with the club on 18 August 2013 in a home match against Puebla F.C.

 Return to C.F.
 Monterrey 2015

-On 10 June 2015 Aldo returned to Rayados.
+On 10 June 2015, de Nigris returned to Rayados.
 Yet the exact amount of the transaction is not known.
 He retired on 2017.

 International career

-He was called up to the Mexico national football team for the friendly matches against Bolivia on 24 February 2010 and New Zealand on 3 March 2010.
+De Nigris was called up to the Mexico national football team for the friendly matches against Bolivia on 24 February 2010 and New Zealand on 3 March 2010.
 Mexico defeated Bolivia 5–0, in which de Nigris entered to the game as a substitute.
 He started in his first game for Mexico against New Zealand, in which he played the first forty-five minutes, until being taken off at half-time.
 Mexico would win 2–0.
-Aldo would be left out of Javier Aguirre's 23-man squad for the 2010 FIFA World Cup due to an ankle injury, in which he took 12 weeks to recover.
+He was left out of Javier Aguirre's 23-man squad for the 2010 FIFA World Cup due to an ankle injury, in which he took 12 weeks to recover.

-On 29 March 2011 he scored his first international goal in a friendly match against Venezuela.
+On 29 March 2011, he scored his first international goal in a friendly match against Venezuela.